-Our community is strong and growing with record speed and maintaining connection through a period of growth like this can be a challenge.
-Nobody panic, we've got a plan.
+Our community is strong and growing with record speed and maintaining a connection through a period of growth like this can be a challenge.
+Nobody panic, we’ve got a plan.

 Introducing, The Faces of #OKGNtech.
 A showcase of Okanagan tech entrepreneurs, partners, supporters, and cheerleaders designed to fuel more connection, more growth, and more excitement.
 Follow along (on the blog and on Instagram @OKGNtech) to learn more about our growing community and what makes them awesome.

 Meet Jason.
 Jason Lotoski is the founder and CEO of Tonit, an app that provides a community for motorcycle riders around the world.
 When Jason isn’t finding more ways for motorcyclists to connect, you’ll catch him riding around Area 27 on his BMW S1000RR.

 Have you always wanted to be an entrepreneur?

 “When I was 12, my Dad was helping with the accounting for concerts at The Bluff [Editor’s note: those were the Zee Zee Top days].
 I thought it would be a good idea to sell glow sticks.
 I was a kid – I was 12 – I thought glow sticks were the best thing ever!
 I was also trying to raise money for my dog’s $4000 cataracts surgery.

 I asked my Dad if I could set up a booth and he said sure.
 I ordered a bunch of glow sticks online.
 They were 2 cents for a bracelet and 3 cents for a necklace.
 I turned around and sold them for $2 and $3 and I ended up making a profit of $4500 on the first concert .”